hakaru-dev/hakaru/docs/intro/probprog.md

    reject. measure(bool)
 ````

-You have now created a Hakaru program that describes a probabilistic model and an inference rule based on known data.
+You have now created a Hakaru program that describes a probabilistic model and a condition based on known data.
 You should save your program as `tugofwar.hk` so that
 you can run Hakaru to infer the outcome of `match3`.

 If you call `hakaru tugofwar.hk`, you will get a continuous stream of Boolean results.
 You can make the calculations more legible by restricting the number of program